jujuck/Fullstack_Login_and_Back_Office/README.md

 - 4/ Now, create a new page *Login.jsx*

-- 5/ Add a nav bar to all your pages, with a <Link to="/"> and an other one <Link to="/login" > to access your page.
+- 5/ Add a nav bar to all your pages,     - Add this line of exeption on your eslint rules "react/jsx-no-constructed-context-values": "off", with a <Link to="/"> and an other one <Link to="/login" > to access your page.
 Don"t forget to style the nav bar a little bit with the tailwind library.
 Integrate then the *Login.jsx* in the route in *App.jsx*

 - 6/ On the *Login.jsx* page, add two inputs (email and password).
 Create a global state to control it as an object.
 On the input manage the change of your state by merging your old state with the new value of your key
   ```